Kohkitos/sql-data-base-building/README.md

 On the other side, `language` will be useful if `film` had no repeated values in the `language_id` column.
 I don't believe there's something that can be done about it with just data cleaning and transformation, so I'm going to drop it.

 ## [3-Data Cleaning 🧹](#3-data-cleaning-)

+I did a general cleaning of all of the tables mentioned before and then I modified the old_HDD to be the `actor_film` table, serving as a many-to-many table for the two of them.
+I also used the `category` of that table to include it into the `film` table and have each film with its category.